Skip to content

 Endless Mile, Buenos Aires, Plaza de Mayo guide

-• Format: PDF, A5 portrait, 77 pages (6.8 Mb).
-Ideal for viewing on any tablet or phone.
-First released Jan 2010, last updated Jan 2023.
+• Format: PDF, A5 portrait, 77 pages (6.9 Mb).
+Designed for digital viewing.
+First released Jan 2012, last updated Feb 2024.
 This guide may not be redistributed or resold.

 • Duration: The route takes about 3 hours to see everything at a leisurely pace.
 More time will be needed to visit museums.
 Several cafés can be found near the plaza to rest & recharge.